 Gusto vs OnPay: Which Payroll Software Is Right for Your Business?

 Gusto and OnPay are closer competitors than many buyers expect.
-Both start at the same headline price, both target small and mid-size businesses, and both can handle full-service payroll with tax filing.
+Both target small and mid-size businesses, both can handle full-service payroll with tax filing, and both now publish the same starting price.
 The difference is in what kind of buyer each product serves best.

 Gusto is stronger if you want a more polished all-in-one experience.
 OnPay is stronger if you want practical payroll execution, transparent pricing, and better support for specialized industries without paying for a larger platform than you need.